Windows 11 23H2 new features and changes (September 2023 update)

 • Updated Nearby Sharing interface with faster transfer speeds.

-What’s new on Windows 11 23H2
+What features are new on Windows 11 23H2

-New Copilot powered by AI
+New Copilot AI

-The Copilot appears as a sidebar docked to the right where it won’t overlap with your desktop content and runs unobstructed alongside your app when clicking the “Copilot” button in the Taskbar or using the “Windows key + C” keyboard shortcut.
-Similar to the Bing Chat AI on the web and mobile and the AI experience on Microsoft Edge, the Copilot for Windows 11 can help you with complex questions, and you can ask for rewrites, summarizations, and explain content without opening the browser.
+Copilot appears as a sidebar docked to the right where it won’t overlap with your desktop content and runs unobstructed alongside your apps when clicking the “Copilot” button in the Taskbar or using the “Windows key + C” keyboard shortcut.
+Similar to the Bing Chat on the web and mobile and the AI experience on Microsoft Edge, the Copilot for Windows 11 can help you with complex questions, and you can ask for rewrites, summarizations, and explain content without opening the browser.

 The experience uses “the same Microsoft account (MSA) or Azure Active Directory (AAD) account used to sign in to Windows.”